michaeldayreads/reference/shell.md

 Function names in `bash` are less restrictive than names in `sh`; in particular, `sh` does not permit `.` or `-` but does permit `_`.

+# quotes and escaping

+Single quotes prevent expansion.
+For example, if you have a script that consumes an arg token that includes bash special characters, use `'<token>'` not `"<token>"`.

 # commands

 ## `alias`